Ilias Kobra

-Ilias Kobra (born 20 January 1961) is a Bangladeshi film actor.
-In the films he usually plays the supporting negative role.
-He made his acting debut in the 1987 film Maruk Shah directed by Masood Parvez (Sohel Rana).
+Mohammad Ilias (Popularly known as Ilias Kobra) (born 20 January 1961) is a Bangladeshi film actor.
+He usually plays supporting negative roles in films.
+He made his acting debut in the 1987 film Maruk Shah, directed by Masud Parvez.
 In a career spanning more than two decades, Elias Cobra has acted in more than 500 films.
+During the 1990s, he became popular for playing negative roles in martial arts action films opposite many leading actors, including Rubel and Ratan Talukdar.
+Besides acting, he produced film Bhaiya Number One.
+He also served as the Sports and Cultural Secretary of Bangladesh Film Artists' Association (BFAA).
+He is the current vice-president of the organization.

-Personal life
+Birth & Personal life

-Elias Cobra was born on January 20, 1961, in Baharchhara, Teknaf.
+He was born as Mohammad Elias on 20 January 1961 in Noakhaliyapara, Baharchhara Union, Teknaf, Cox's Bazar.
+Before joining the film industry, he was a martial arts instructor.
+He ran martial arts training centers in Teknaf, Cox's Bazar and Dhaka.

 Career

-Elias Cobra made his acting debut in Masood Parvez's (Sohel Rana) film Maruk Shah in 1986.
+Elias Kobra made his acting debut in Sohel Rana's film Maruk Shah in 1986.
 Danny Sidak also played a villain with him at the time.
 Before coming to the movies, Elias Cobra ran a martial arts school.
 He has mostly worked in martial arts movies.
-He came from Burma to learn martial arts.
-He has acted in many films as a worthy rival to the kung fu hero Rubel So far he has acted in more than five hundred movies and Ratan Talukder.
+He came from Burma (now Myanmar) to learn martial arts.
+He has acted in many films as a worthy rival to the kung fu hero Rubel, and has also appeared alongside Ratan Talukder in films such as Bojro Musthi (1989) and Lompot (1996).
+So far, he has acted in more than five hundred movies.

-Elias Cobra won the 2000 Shilpi Samiti election for the post of Sports-Cultural Secretary.
+He won the 2000 Shilpi Samiti election for the post of Sports-Cultural Secretary.